 Georgia, however, is not an HOA super lien state.
 That does not mean that an HOA cannot foreclose on a home for unpaid dues and assessments — it can.
 Rather, because the state does not give HOA liens priority status, in Georgia, HOAs tend not to foreclose on their liens.
 Instead, they will more often use other means of collection, like garnishing a homeowner’s wages or a bank account.

 Homeowner association dues pay for the maintenance and insurance for all common areas of a condominium, townhome or single-family home subdivision that has recorded codes, covenants and restrictions.
 If you reside in an HOA community, paying your dues and assessments is not just what you agreed to do when you moved in.
 It is important for maintaining your community and for keeping your home.
 Even if you are current on your mortgage payments, the failure to pay your dues and assessments can lead to foreclosure or to garnishment of your wages and/or bank account.

 Protecting Your Rights

 At the Law Offices of Mark Weinstein, we do one thing and we do it very, very well.
 We protect your property rights.
 We are real estate attorneys with offices in Cumming, Georgia.
 We serve clients in and around Atlanta, Marietta, Roswell, Sandy Springs, Kennesaw, Forsyth County, and a number of other counties in Georgia.
-To schedule your free phone consultation, call 770-888-7707.
-Or you can contact us here, or send inquiries by e-mail to: email@example.com.
+To schedule your phone consultation, call 770-888-7707 or contact us here..